 SEICAA's Veterans Services is available to military veterans who are homeless or are in danger of becoming homeless.
 SEICAA employs a case manager who works primarily with this population to empower them to overcome barriers to self-sufficiency.
-The obstacles that veterans face may be in the form of mental illness, chemical dependency, substance abuse, P.T.S.
-Syndrome, and isolation.
-SEICAA's case manager is trained extensively in recognizing veterans' issues and works with them by making referrals to appropriate services and medical personnel.
-Assisting the veteran to attain a self-reliant life.
+The obstacles that veterans face may be in the form of mental illness, chemical dependency, substance abuse, Post Traumatic Stress Disorder (PTSD), and isolation.
+SEICAA's case manager is trained extensively in recognizing veterans' issues and works with them by making referrals to appropriate services and medical personnel, assisting the veteran to attain a self-reliant life.

 In 1991, the Veterans Services program was recognized nationally for its efforts to assist veterans who face barriers in integrating into society's mainstream population.
 It has also earned the distinction of being unique in the State of Idaho.

 Each Veteran has a different set of circumstances that will determine how long they stay in the program.
-Their stay may be for only a few weeks to a year or more, depending on the number of services they need to complete their plan.
+Their stay may be for only a few weeks to 90 days, depending on the number of services they need to complete their plan.